Ken Ueno: Wavelengths

 About

-Ken Ueno's creative approach to composition shares an affinity with the percussion world; there is an underlying spirit of exprimentation, problem solving, and deconstruction as a path to innovation that guides them.
+Ken Ueno's creative approach to composition shares an affinity with the percussion world; there is an underlying spirit of experimentation, problem solving, and deconstruction as a path to innovation that guides them.
 This clear eyed perspective on the materials of sound and their possibilities makes percussion music an ideal forum to hear Ueno's work.
-The works on this recording share an interest in microtonality. transformation of noise timbres into pitched material, and an investigation of instrumental possibilities.
+The works on this recording share an interest in microtonality, transformation of noise timbres into pitched material, and an investigation of instrumental possibilities.

 Audio